The Piece of Advice That Changed My Life

 “Don’t wait for being completely ready for the plans and ideas you may have in mind.
 Take action now and along the way you will learn and become ready.”

-And, finally, this one quote by Richie Norton that sounds just too real and describes where I was in the past the best:
+And, finally, this one quote by Richie Norton that just sounds too real and sums up where I was perfectly:

 “I did hundreds of interviews with people in retirement or approaching retirement.
 Here was their theme: ‘I was waiting for a time when I’d have more time, education, experience or money to do what I wanted to do…only to find out when I got there that I still needed more time, more education, more experience and more money.”